PeanutButterRat/cryptoserve/docs/source/contributing/api.rst

 This page shows the auto-generated documentation for the backend code that Cryptoserve uses.
 If you are interested in contributing to the project or implementing your own exercise, you are in the right place!
-If you are looking to use Cryptoserve as a student, you are probably more interested in :ref:`connecting` or :ref:`listing`.
+If you are looking to use Cryptoserve as a student, you would probably be more interested in :ref:`connecting` or :ref:`listing`.

 Core